 We hope that these webpages tell you about what we do.
 There is information here for healthcare staff, for patients and their families and for organisations looking to improve care.
 You are joining a global community dedicated to improving care for some of our most vulnerable patients, at difficult times in their lives.

 Our future work will look at resources for children with tracheostomies and their families and patients managed in the community.
 The National Tracheostomy Safety Project is staffed by volunteer healthcare professionals, patients, students and members of the public, supported by staff seconded as part of grant-funded projects.
-If you want to get involved or donate to help us fund our work, please click here.
+If you would like to get involved or donate to help us fund our work, please click here.

-If you want to use any of our resources, read our terms and conditionsbelow.
+If you want to use any of our resources, read our terms and conditions below.

 Team Biographies